Tim Richmond

 27

-Timothy Richmond (born September 12, 1998) is an American professional stock car racing driver known for competing part-time in the ARCA Menards Series.
-He drives the No. 27 car for his own team, Richmond Motorsports, showcasing his skills in stock car racing with a focus on developing his career through team ownership and competition.
+Timothy Richmond (born September 12, 1998) is an American professional stock car racing driver from Ottawa, Illinois.
+He last competed part-time in the ARCA Menards Series, driving the No. 27 car for his own team, Richmond Motorsports.
+Richmond began his stock car racing career in 2019 and has worked his way through the ARCA ladder while also owning and operating his own race team.
+He is not related to former NASCAR Cup Series driver Tim Richmond.

 Early Life and Background